DavidWells/markdown-magic/README.md

 - `matchWord` - *string* - (optional) Comment pattern to look for & replace inner contents.
 Default `AUTO-GENERATED-CONTENT`

+- `stripTags` - *Boolean* - (optional) set strip tags to `true` to remove tags from the output file.
+It's highly recommended to set a distinct `outputDir` in this case.
+Default behavior leaves the matched tags in place.

 - `DEBUG` - *Boolean* - (optional) set debug flag to `true` to inspect the process
 <!-- ⛔️ MD-MAGIC-EXAMPLE:END - Do not remove or modify this section -->